ense-400-capstone-appstore/capstone-appstore-docs/docs/server/api/v1/authentication.md

 > **NOTE:** Even with a token, you will only be able to access resources that you are authorized to access based on your role, i.e., `admin`, `vendor`, or `user`.

+> **NOTE:** For every request to the API, be sure to set the HTTP header `Accept: application/json`.
+If you are submitting a JSON payload in your request, set `Content-Type: application/json` as well.

 ## `POST /api/v1/login`

 Authenticate and retrieve an `access_token` to access application resources.